CelliesProjects/OpenStreetMap-esp32/README.md

 ### Multiple tile formats and providers are supported

-Different tile formats and multiple tile providers?
-Swap tile provider and tile format at runtime?
+You can switch provider and tile format at runtime, or set up a different default tile provider if you want.
-This library can do that and is very easy to configure and use.
+This library can do it all and is very easy to configure and use.

 ## How to use